-Our Mills Act Tax Savings + The Secret Calculation & Some Financial Transparency
+Our Mills Act Tax Savings + The Secret Calculator & Some Financial Transparency

 /I shared awhile back that our home was designated historic - yay!
 I already went into the nitty gritty of how we got our home designated, what it means to be designated, what Mills Act is, and the pros and cons of how it affected our home in this blog post.
-Give that one a read first or else this post will be confusing.
+Give that one a read first or else this post won’t quite add up.

-To back up, here’s a brief timeline of events - for fun and to give you a better idea of the saga.
+To back up, here’s a brief timeline of events.
 Our neighborhood earned historic designation in October of 2017.
 Then, a resident fought the Historic Resource Board because he didn’t want his house included which meant all of our neighborhood designation was put on hold.
 There were several hearings and ultimately this guy and a couple other upset neighbors had their homes removed from the neighborhood designation, and all of us excited folks got our homes cool historic titles.
 But!
 This all happened in the winter of 2018 so by the time the hearings were over, everyone missed out on the January deadlines to apply for Mills Act (remember, read this blog post to know what this special tax-savings program is).
 The neighborhood was PISSED.
-Luckily, the fine people at the City said we all could apply retroactively, so everyone did a mad dash to submit our applications.
+Luckily, the fine people at the City extended the deadline for us, so everyone did a mad dash to submit our applications.
 Like, really mad dash.
 I was one of the last people to submit, and I think it’s safe to say you all know that I love making spreadsheets and researching and getting paperwork turned in, so the notion that almost everyone else beat me is baffling.
 It’s worth noting that the City can run out of funding if they get too many applications, so being last in line could have cost us.

-Anyway, this was the spring of 2018, then in October of 2018 we got word that we were awarded with Mills Act!
-We went to the City and signed a contract in November of 2018 and we were officially in business.
+The application was submitted late winter/early spring of 2018, we were accepted in October of 2018 and officially signed papers for Mills Act in November of 2018.
 Since that date in November, we’ve been in a contract with the City of San Diego to do select repair jobs to the house and also follow their guidelines which included getting all jobs permitted.
 (I got a construction permit since getting Mills Act and shared about that here.)

 Basically, it took us a year to get all of our ducks in a row.
-I spelled out that timeline because we’ll come back to in later.
+I spelled out that timeline because we’ll come back to it later.

 After our November signing, the necessary paperwork was submitted to the State of California Office of Historic Preservation and submitted to our County Assessors Office.
 Then, we waited to find out how our property taxes would change.
 (Read this post about our designation and Mills Act to see why we’re getting a tax savings).